First Car to Learn to Drive a Stick Shift

 First Job – Motor Gopher for Automobile Magazine

 Automobile magazine came out with their premier issue in April of 1986.
 I was already reading Car and Driver, Road & Track and Motor Trend but felt a new car magazine was something to behold.
-I consequently kept every issue that year which are still in my basement along with stacks of others mags that feature Porsche or were special editions like 10 Best, 50th anniversary, etc. I ended up working for the Automobile three years later in the summer of 1989 and my first restoration of a 1971 Datsun 240Z was featured as a “collectible classic” in the magazine March 1990.
+I consequently kept every issue that year which are still in my possession along with stacks of others mags.
+I ended up working for the Automobile three years later in the summer of 1989 and my first restoration of a 1971 Datsun 240Z was featured as a “Collectible Classic” in the magazine March 1990.

 First Job out of College – Jeep and Eagle Advertising